n-shyamprasad/dotnetCoreOnUbuntu/README.md

 You can easily see what commands are available by typing:
 > dotnet - -help

-Also you can refer to below link for more details on CLI https://docs.microsoft.com/en-us/dotnet/core/tools/
+Also you can refer link for more details on CLI https://docs.microsoft.com/en-us/dotnet/core/tools/

 Create Solution